numbats/learnr/slides/chapter6_02_ggplot2intro.md

 Note:

--   In this plot, the y-axis is showing density intead of count.
+-   In this plot, the y-axis is showing density instead of count.
 -   This is signalled by using `y = after_stat(density)`.
 -   This syntax is equivalent to `y = stat(density)` or `y = ..density..`, which was the old syntax to refer to computed